susu880229/GNW/README.md

 1. Download processing here: https://processing.org/download/ on PC or Mac

 2. install the following packages

-Mac & Windows: the below packages can be installed in Processing's menu bar.
+	1.Mac & Windows: the below packages can be installed in Processing's menu bar.
 Sketch > Import Library... > Add library... > Search > Install package
 		1. ControlP5 from Andreas Schlegel: http://www.sojamo.de/libraries/controlP5/
 		2. Path Finder from Peter Lager: http://www.lagers.org.uk/pfind/index.html
-	3. Video (Desktop) from The Processing Foundation: https://github.com/processing/processing-video

-Mac & Windows: the below package need to be manually installed.
+		3. Video (Desktop) from The Processing Foundation: https://github.com/processing/processing-video 2.Mac & Windows: the below package need to be manually installed.
 A copy can be found on the repo
-	1. Video (Android) from Umair Khan:  https://github.com/omerjerk/processing-video-android

-    -To manually install the Android video package:
+		1. Video (Android) from Umair Khan:  https://github.com/omerjerk/processing-video-android -To manually install the Android video package:

 			   1. From the project folder, go to GNW > Lib > video_android
 			   2. Copy the entire video_android folder into the Processing Library (should be in Documents/Processing/libraries)
 			   3. Restart Processing
 			   4. Check if video_android is listed as an available library to use under Sketch > Import Library... > `Video Library for Processing Android` should appear under Contributed library .
 If not, restart computer.

 3. Open the project folder